dynamsoft-dwt/dynamsoft-sdk-package/README.md

 # dynamsoft-sdk-package
-This repository includes a few Dynamsoft SDKs that are all under the namespace dynamsoft
+This repository is designed to include a few Dynamsoft SDKs that are all under the namespace dynamsoft.
+For now, it includes only the Barcode Reader Addon for Dynamic Web TWAIN